 What foods are rich in vitamin D?

-Quantities of vitamin D that meet requirements are hardly found in food, which is why dietary supplementation makes sense.
-You can find small amounts in mushrooms and processed foods with added vitamin D (e.g. margarine).
+There are hardly any amounts of vitamin D in the diet that meet your needs, which is why it makes sense to take a dietary supplement.
+Small amounts can be found in mushrooms and processed foods with added vitamin D (e.g. margarine).

 Is it possible to absorb vitamin D in the shade?

-No, for the formation of vitamin D you need direct sunlight.
-However, to check if the sun is coming in at the right angle, you can look at your shadow: It should be shorter than your actual height.
+No, you need direct sunlight to produce vitamin D. However, to check whether the sun is shining at the right angle, you can look at your shadow: It should be shorter than you are actually tall.

 Is vitamin D good for the skin?